Modeling unsteady loads on wind-turbine blade sections from periodic structural oscillations and impinging gusts

-Given the wealth of applications in aerodynamics that would benefit from control-oriented reduced-order models of the superposed gust-oscillation problem, it is perhaps surprising that relatively few studies have investigated any of the mechanisms that may be present in this interaction \cite[e.g.][]{lian_aerodynamics_2007, webb_effects_2008, golubev_parametric_2010}. \citet{leung_modeling_2018} show some equivalence between controlled airfoil-oscillation kinematics and the lift response from a transverse gust at reduced frequencies below $ k = 0.75$, which suggests that these two unsteady forcing mechanisms involve similar underlying physics.
-An existing extension of the Theodorsen model for an oscillating airfoil in a streamwise periodic gust, derived by \citet{greenberg_airfoil_1947}, was also recently validated in experiments by \citet{ma_unsteady_2021}.
-To our knowledge, however, there exists no theoretical work on the combined effect of transverse gusts and airfoil oscillations on unsteady lift, and the complexity and expense of generating controlled transverse gust disturbances in experiments makes this problem particularly difficult to study in a laboratory setting.
+Perhaps surprisingly, the dynamics of this superposed gust-oscillation problem have only been explored in a few studies \citep[e.g.][]{lian_aerodynamics_2007, webb_effects_2008, golubev_parametric_2010,ma_unsteady_2021}. \citet{leung_modeling_2018} show some equivalence between controlled airfoil-oscillation kinematics and the lift response from a transverse gust at reduced frequencies below $k = 0.75$, which suggests that these two unsteady forcing mechanisms involve similar underlying physics.
+To our knowledge, however, there exists very little theoretical work on the combined effect of transverse gusts and airfoil oscillations on unsteady lift, and the complexity and expense of generating controlled transverse gust disturbances in experiments makes this problem particularly difficult to study in a laboratory setting.
+Only recently, an experimental study by \citet{Feng_Wang_2024} examined pitching motions of a NACA-0012 airfoil in sinusoidal transverse gusts and found good agreement between measurements and potential-flow models.
+Their results motivate further investigations into the appropriateness of superposing multiple linear theoretical models in the context of flows governed by formally nonlinear equations.

-In light of the lack of analytical treatments of the superposed gust-oscillation problem, the present study derives a potential-flow model of the unsteady lift on a pitching and plunging airfoil in a periodic transverse gust.
-The model is then validated using two-dimensional large-eddy simulations (2D-LES).
-The numerical framework allows these dynamics to be studied at very high reduced frequencies, considering reduced frequencies based on the airfoil-oscillation frequency of $k_p = 0.785$ and impinging gust-based reduced frequencies of up to $k_g = 3.93$.